mezzolite/react-crud-frontend/README.md

 # React CRUD Project #

-## As an software engineering educator, I have noticed that many students have difficulty implementing full CRUD functionality in React apps.
-This blog guides readers through that process ##
+**As an software engineering educator, I have noticed that many students have difficulty understanding app structure, passing state as props, and CRUD functionality in React apps.
+This blog guides readers through the process of building an app that requires:**

+* Multiple, hierarchically structured components
+* GET, POST, and DELETE functionality
+* Form submission
+* Prop drilling
+* Passing props to polymorphic components

 ### A dog adoption facility wants you to build a Dog Adoption app that allows users to ###